 8. How much deposit should I start with?

 The minimum deposit on opening a Forex trading account will depend on the account type itself, so in theory, you could open an account with as little as $1.
 However, the recommended minimum is $500 because it gives you access to a standard account which has the possibility of bringing in a decent profit.

 9. Which are the best currency pair to trade?

-It’s best to stick with the major currency pairs like the EUR/USD, GBP/USD, USD/JPY, etc. However, there’s nothing wrong in trading with exotic pairs sometimes, in fact, I’ve had great profits trading pairs like USD/NOR and USD/MXN.
-The only problem is that the spread tends to be larger and your trade starts off on a huge negative number, but when the timing is right, these pairs can move plenty of pips in a day.
-The point is, most of your trades should be concentrated on the major pairs, but you should not restrict yourself; with proper risk management, you can make even the exotic pairs work for you.
+It’s best to stick with the major currency pairs like EUR/USD, GBP/USD, USD/JPY, etc. However, there’s nothing wrong with trading with exotic pairs sometimes, in fact, I’ve had great profits trading pairs like USD/NOR and USD/MXN.
+The only problem is that the spread tends to be larger and your trade starts on a huge negative number, but when the timing is right, these pairs can move plenty of pips in a day.
+The point is, that most of your trades should be concentrated on the major pairs, but you should not restrict yourself; with proper risk management, you can make even the exotic pairs work for you.

 10. What is the best time to trade?

 There are 3 main trading sessions – Asian, London, and New York, which keep the Forex market running 24/7.
 However, you shouldn’t trade all day, even though you can.
 It all comes down to your trading strategy.
 For example, a trend trader who trades after a trend is established should not trade at the crossover periods when the trading sessions overlap.
 These periods are best for those who like to trade breakouts.
 In short, the best time for you to trade will depend on whether you thrive on the chaos of uncertainty in the markets that lead to breakouts, or the safety of established trends that hold throughout the day.